If you are an adult with developmental disabilities, you have more living options from which you can choose than ever before. You can choose to live:

 If you’re an adult with special needs living with your own family, RCOC can help you find services and supports to help you live a meaningful, productive life.
 Like most adults we serve, you may have a job, go to school, participate in some type of day program or activity, or volunteer.

 But what about the times when you aren’t at work or a day program or school or volunteering?
 There are all kinds of social and recreational opportunities and groups you might want to join.
 Your service coordinator can tell you about them.
 RCOC also sends you newsletters and mailings and emails about social and educational opportunities.
-In addition, you can also check-out RCOC’s Events Calendar and consider getting involved with RCOC’s Consumer Advisory Team.
+In addition, you can also check out RCOC’s Events Calendar and consider getting involved with RCOC’s Peer Advisory Committee.

 If you have special health needs, the regional center may be able to arrange for nursing care to help you remain at home.